Mortgages for the self-employed

 It will be rarely easy if you want to get a mortgage when you are self-employed.
 However, if you plan it out, you can quickly get a mortgage.

-A mortgage broker can provide valuable advice as they are aware of the products available in the market and the lending criteria of various lenders.
+A mortgage broker can provide valuable advice as they are aware of the products available in the market and various lenders' lending criteria.

 It would help if you also talked to other self-employed people who have taken a mortgage.